 Claims reserves are estimated on an undiscounted basis apart from asbestos related claims.
-Due to the very long delay between the inception date of the policy and the final settlement of a claim which has arisen due an exposure to asbestos, such asbestos related claims provisions and IBNR thereon are discounted to take account of the expected investment income receivable between inception, notification and settlement on the assets held to cover these provisions.
+Due to the very long delay between the inception date of the policy and the final settlement of a claim which has arisen due an exposure to asbestos, such asbestos related claims provisions and IBNR thereon are discounted to take account of the expected investment income receivable between the statement of financial position date and settlement on the assets held to cover these provisions.